halildurmus/win32/README.md

 ## Requirements

 This package assumes the [Dart 64-bit compiler](https://dart.dev/get-dart), running on Windows.
-Manh commands are tested on 32-bit Windows, but due to the lack of a compiler for 32-bit executables and the increasing lack of machines running 32-bit OSes, this is inevitably a low priority.
+Many commands are tested on 32-bit Windows, but due to the lack of a compiler for 32-bit executables and the increasing lack of machines running 32-bit OSes, this is inevitably a low priority.
 The package is also tested on Windows-on-ARM architecture, running in x64 emulation mode.